 Our inspiration was – appropriately enough – blue ocean strategy.
 We wanted to see if we could open up new space in a highly competitive market by going for differentiation and low cost simultaneously.

-“None of us had any experience in winemaking.
+None of us had any experience in winemaking.
 Our team of six consists of two engineers, two business school students, one designer and one DJ.
 In order to create the wine, we had to partner up with the University of the Basque Country and the food research department of the Basque Government.

-“Winemaking is a bloody red ocean.
+Winemaking is a bloody red ocean of competition.
 Just think about what you see in the supermarket: hundreds of different bottles, all competing on traditional factors such as age, grape, location and – primarily – price.
-And – up until you’ve paid and opened the bottle – you have no idea what you’re buying.
+But, up until you’ve paid and opened the bottle, you have no idea what you’re buying.

-It also got us to look at products that have different forms, but serve the same function or objective.
+It also got us to look at products that have different forms but that serve the same function or objective.
 So we went into supermarkets to compare prices of things like flowers, sushi and chocolate.
-Because at the end of the day, we’re not selling a drink.
-We’re selling a product to enjoy, to share and to cheer.”
+At the end of the day, we’re not selling a drink.
+We’re selling a product to enjoy, to share and to cheer.

-“Remember how we said that some Spanish winemakers are forced to pour their wine away?
+Remember how we said that some Spanish winemakers are forced to pour their wine away?
 This turned out to be a huge opportunity for us.
-As they have the means of production but are lacking demand, we saw our chance to create a win-win.
+These winemakers have the means of production but are lacking demand, so we saw our chance to create a win-win.
 By putting their underutilized resources to work, we don’t have to invest heavily in machinery or property.
-And, since we have such low fixed costs, we are able to scale quickly.
-So the future looks bright, or should I say: blue?!”
+And, since we have such low-fixed costs, we are able to scale quickly.
+So the future looks bright, or should I say blue.